serenamm/Kaggle-Schizophrenia-May-2017/README.md

 # Abstract

 This was a project for MATH 6450A, Statistical Machine Learning, completed with my partner Yi-Su Lo.
 Using a dataset from Kaggle, we attempted to automatically diagnose patients with schizophrenia.
-After performing PCA and model selection, we found that scikit-learn’s naïve SVM was sufficient to place us 22nd in the competition, on the private leaderboard.
+After performing PCA and model selection, we found that scikit-learn’s naïve SVM was sufficient to place us 22nd in the competition, on the private leader board.

 # Skills